At Valparaiso University, you will learn from seasoned business professionals who are dedicated to your education and your career development.

 Lecturer in Management

-John Ward teaches courses on Strategic Management, Management and Organizational Behavior, Leadership, and SAP (the world’s number one business software).
-He brings 30+ years of business and global business experience to supplement his educational curriculum with a real-world, hands-on perspective.
+John Ward teaches courses on strategic management, management and organizational behavior, leadership, and SAP (the world’s number-one business software).
+He brings more than 30 years of business and global business experience to supplement his educational curriculum with a real-world, hands-on perspective.
 Ward is also the adviser for the Phi Beta Lambda (Future Business Leaders of America).
-He is a member of Augsburg Lutheran Church, Chesterton, Indiana, together with his wife, daughter, and son.
+He is a member of Augsburg Lutheran Church, Chesterton, Ind., together with his wife, daughter, and son.

 B.S. – Indiana University